newjersey/innovation.nj.gov/content/_playbooks/kick-off.md

 Examples of psychographics could include things like:

-- Don’t “see” themselves as being the kind of person that accepts support
+- Don’t "see" themselves as being the kind of person that accepts support
 - Relies heavily on fast food/takeout due to time constraints
 - Faith plays a big role in their lives